sustainableaviation/jetfuelburn/docs/api/closedform_external.md

 # Closed Form Models (External)

-This section documents external analytical models for aircraft fuel burn that can be compared with or complement the models implemented in the `jetfuelburn` package.

 ## Poll–Schumann Model (via `pycontrails`)

 The Poll–Schumann model provides a closed-form, physics-based method to estimate aircraft fuel flow and performance along flight trajectories.
 It is implemented in [`pycontrails`](https://py.contrails.org), an open-source library for modeling contrails and aviation climate impacts.